nano-trade/rsnano-node/tools/nanospam/README.md

 # Tool: nanospam

 ## Example Usage
-Run a single node spam test, starting at 1 bps. (rsnano_node has to be in $PATH)
+Run a single node spam test, starting at 1 bps and continually increase bps. (rsnano_node has to be in $PATH)
 ```
 nanospam
 ```